Hi, I’m Bri.

 Female Specific.

-While I work with and support athletes of all genders, I place specific emphasis on continuing education around training considerations unique to female athletes.
-This includes evidence-informed approaches to training, recovery, and long-term performance across different life stages, including the reproductive years, perimenopause, and postmenopause.
+While I work with and support athletes of all genders, I aim to stay up to date on training considerations unique to female athletes.
+Especially since women have been largely underrepresented in exercise physiology research.
+I consider the most up-to-date evidence-informed approaches to training, recovery, and long-term performance across different life stages, including the reproductive years, perimenopause, and postmenopause.

 Who I coach.